lnking81/jellyfin-db-sync/README.md

   - Favorites
   - Ratings
   - Playlists
+- **User sync**:
+  - Auto-create users on all servers when created on one
+  - Auto-delete users from all servers when deleted from one
+  - Passwordless servers: created without password
+  - Password servers: created with random password
 - **Item matching**:
   - Primary: by file path (works for all content including home media)
   - Fallback: by provider IDs (IMDB/TMDB/TVDB)